FlowFuse/helm/helm/flowforge/README.md

  - `forge.cloudProvider` currently only accepts `aws` but will include more as needed (default not set)
  - `forge.projectSelector` a collection of labels and values to filter nodes that Project Pods will run on (default `role: projects`)
  - `forge.managementSelector` a collection of labels and values to filter nodes the Forge App will run on (default `role: management`)
- - `forge.affinity` allows to configure [affinity or anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for the broker pod
+ - `forge.affinity` allows to configure [affinity or anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for the core application pod
  - `forge.projectNamespace` namespace Project Pods will run in (default `flowforge`)
  - `forge.license` FlowForge EE license string (optional, default not set)
  - `forge.branding` Object holding branding inserts (default not set)